RevenueHunt/product-recommendation-quiz-for-woocommerce/README.md

 * Install and activate the plugin through the "Plugins" screen in WordPress (more instructions below)
 * Install and activate the WooCommerce plugin if you haven’t already done so
 * In your WordPress dashboard, navigate to the **Product Quiz** tab
-* Grant permissions to connect our plugin to your eCommerce
+* Grant permissions to connect our plugin to your WooCommerce
 * Follow the **Success Checklist** to create and publish your quiz
 * Drive traffic to your quiz and start getting sales and leads!

 ### MANUAL INSTALLATION

-First, download the latest version of our extension [here](https://revenuehunt.com/product-recommendation-quiz-woocommerce/ "Product Recommendation Quiz for eCommerce").
+First, download the latest version of our extension [here](https://revenuehunt.com/product-recommendation-quiz-woocommerce/ "Product Recommendation Quiz for WooCommerce").

 Log in to your WordPress dashboard, navigate to the Plugins menu, and click on "Add New", then click on "Upload Plugin".
 Choose the ZIP file you downloaded in the previous step and click on "Install Now".